 Guest blogging is still relevant in 2016 regardless of some industry experts saying it’s dead.
 What we do know however is that Google hates spamming any technique that can be used for link building.
 What you’re looking for is opportunities to create valuable content for authoritative and relevant websites in your industry.

 We need to steer clear of the mindset of content for the sake of content.

 In its simplest form guest blogging works by creating content for a website other than your own typically according to some guidelines.
-In return you may receive a link back to your site in signature or somewhere on the same page, that’s a benefit but not always your goal.
+In return, you may receive a link back to your site in the signature or somewhere on the same page, that’s a benefit but not always your goal.

-Any link helps build authority to your website and also drive new visitors to your site.
+Any link helps build authority to your website and also drives new visitors to your site.